ichko/nand-to-tetris/README.md

 # Nand to tetris
-This repository contains HWs and material from the nand to tetris course - [link](https://www.coursera.org/learn/build-a-computer/home/welcome)
+This repository contains HWs and materials from the Coursera course - [Nand To Tetris](https://www.coursera.org/learn/build-a-computer/home/welcome)

 ## Hack compiler